 Condenser

-The condenser releases heat absorbed from the refrigerated space into the surrounding environment.
+The condenser releases heat into the surrounding environment and converts refrigerant gas into liquid.

 Evaporator

-The evaporator absorbs heat from inside the refrigerated area.
-Liquid refrigerant evaporates into gas, drawing heat from stored products or air.
+The evaporator absorbs heat from inside the refrigerated space.
+This process removes heat from products or air.

 Expansion Valve